 If you must send something to landfill ensure it is compostable or biodegradable so that it decomposes quickly and doesn't leak toxic waste into our soil

 - Use biodegradable bin liners

 - Don't drive so much, go places closer to home, walk, cycle, use public transport, avoid flying

 - Save water, electricity, gas and oil wherever possible

 - Insulate your home & use draft excluders

-- Switch to wood fuel & other sustainable sources of energy such as wind, solar and hydro power
+- Switch to sustainable sources of energy such as wind, solar, hydro power, ground source, heat source.

-- Avoid highly processed, packaged goods - make your own sandwiches & snacks & take to school in reusable containers
+- Avoid highly processed, packaged goods - make your own sandwiches & snacks & take to school/work in reusable containers

 - Eat less meat – cow farts are a large contributor to global warming - methane is a greenhouse gas